CHIME 2019 Advocacy Summit

-Dave Lehr, VP&CIO, Anne Arundel Medical Center, Co-chair, CHIME Opioids Task Force;
+Moderator: Dave Lehr, VP&CIO, Anne Arundel Medical Center, Co-chair, CHIME Opioids Task Force

 Speaker: Greg Singleton, Director, Health Sector Cybersecurity Coordination Center at U.S. Department of Health and Human Services (HHS)

-4:00-4:45pm Overview of FDA’s Digital Health Agenda – NEST, Pre-Cert, Software as a Medical Device (SaMD) The Food and Drug Administration (FDA) has several initiatives underway in the digital health space, from Pre-Cert to SaMD, to cybersecurity and more.
+4:00-4:45pm Update on Digital Health at FDA: Software as a Medical Device (SaMD), Pre-Cert, and Artificial Intelligence The Food and Drug Administration (FDA) has several initiatives underway in the digital health space, with a focus on Software as a Medical Device (SaMD), from its Pre-Certification Pilot to a recently proposed framework for Artificial Intelligence-based applications.
 Hear from leadership about what health IT leaders need to know about FDA’s digital health agenda.
 Learn about FDA’s Digital Health Innovation Action Plan and the implications of the FDA’s on providers.
-4:45-5:00pm Innovation from the Edge

-Innovation has taken root and CHIME CIOs are leading the way in healthcare transformation.
-Hear from industry leading CIOs on how they have embraced innovation and improved outcomes for their patients.
-5:15-7:30 Reception McDermott, Will & Emery Rooftop Friday, June 28, 2019 8am Welcoming Remarks 8:15-9:00am Keynote: Opioids: A Public Health Crisis with No Single Cure The flurry of activity in Congress and within the administration has made the opioid epidemic a national headline.
+5:15-7:30 Reception McDermott, Will & Emery Rooftop Friday, June 28, 2019 7:00-8:00am Breakfast 8:00-8:15am Welcoming Remarks Speaker: Liz Johnson, MS, FAAN, FCHIME, FHIMSS, CHCIO, RN-BC, Vice Chair of the CHIME Policy Steering Committee; Retired Chief innovation Officer at Tenet Healthcare 8:15-9:00am Keynote: Opioids: A Public Health Crisis with No Single Cure The flurry of activity in Congress and within the administration has made the opioid epidemic a national headline.
 This session will provide an update on issues pertaining to the work of the administration to combat the opioid epidemic and include a discussion of how the nation’s health IT leaders can aid in the fight.

 Speaker: Admiral Brett P. Giroir, MD, Assistant Secretary for Health, U.S. Department of Health and Human Services (HHS)

-9:00-9:15am Break 9:30-10:30am Federal privacy update – Where does healthcare fit?
+9:00-9:15am Facilitated Sharing on Policy Issues 9:15-9:30 am Break 9:30-10:30am Federal Privacy Update – Where Does Healthcare Fit?
 Consumer data privacy is a hot topic for policymakers.
 The proliferation of healthcare applications and federal mandates to leverage application programming interfaces (APIs) has led to blurring of what data is covered under HIPAA and what isn’t.
 Get an update on how the Federal Trade Commission (FTC) is tackling consumer privacy as it related to healthcare.

 Moderator: Pamela McNutt, FCHIME, LCHIME, FHIMSS, Sr. VP & CIO, Methodist Health System